Militates/Militates/README.md

 >> I am a Communist.
 Is it too straight-forward?
 No, just being quick with it.
 Check my Rentry for an explanation on why (At the very bottom).

+>> I do not like the ideology of transitioning.
+IWEC if you're a transgender person.
+You are destroying yourself.
+You, your mind, and your body.
+Please reconsider.

 ## DNI & Pony town info
 DNI
 > DNI list?
 Don't got one.
 Feel free to interact with me if you can handle my side personality -unless you're intentionally trying to be annoying and or obnoxious; then no, you aren't free to talk to me!
 But then again, you only live once so make of it what you will.